-As described above, the members of this committee represent a cross-section of stakeholders directly affected by the health of Clear Lake and the Lake County communities.
-Based on the specific representative interests and groups laid out in AB 707, Resources initiated a formal request for appointments of Committee members in June of 2018.
-As per legislation, the Resources Secretary is the chair of the Committee, and the following individuals from representative agencies and organizations were appointed as Committee Members.:
+As described above, the Members of this committee represent a cross-section of stakeholders directly affected by the health of Clear Lake and the Lake County communities.
+Based on the specific representative interests and groups laid out in AB 707, Resources initiated a formal request for appointments of Committee Members in June of 2018.
+As per legislation, the Resources Secretary, or their designee, is the chair of the Committee, and the following individuals from representative agencies and organizations were appointed as Committee Members;

-- Janet Coppinger, Lake County Special Districts Administrator - Paul Dodd, UC Davis Associate Vice Chancellor - Karola Kennedy, Elem Indian Colony Environmental Director - Jennifer LaBay, Central Valley Regional Water Quality Control Board Nonpoint Source Program Manager - Harry Lyons, Lake County Resources Conservation District President
+- Lake County Special Districts

+- Administrator

+- UC Davis

+- Elem Indian Colony

+- Central Valley Regional Water Quality

+Control Board

+- Lake County Resources Conservation District

+- Habematolel Pomo of Upper Lake